Field Trip – Davis Memorial State Nature Preserve & Chalet Nivale

-General Hike Location: All three of these preserves are in the general vicinity of Peebles, Ohio in Adams County.
+General Hike Location: Both of these preserves are in the general vicinity of Peebles, Ohio in Adams County.

 Driving Distance from the Appalachian Forest Museum: 40 minutes.

-Time & Meeting Location: Meet at 9:30 am at Davis Memorial.
+Time & Meeting Location: Meet at 9:30 am at Chalet Nivale.
 Tour begins promptly at 9:45 am and will end mid-afternoon.
-We will be visiting at least two of the preserves – all three depending on time.

 Bring: Be sure to bring a bottle of water and a daypack to carry your lunch.
 We recommend that you pack a piece of plastic to sit on in case the ground is wet.

 The beautiful limestone karst country and the preserves within the Scioto Brush Creek watershed are one of Ohio’s best-kept botanical secrets.
 Scioto Brush shelters some of the most pristine tributaries in the state.
-In the spring, three notable natural areas offer floral showcases: Davis Memorial State Nature Preserve, Shoemaker State Nature Preserve, and the Arc’s Chalet Nivale Preserve.
+In the spring, two notable natural areas offer floral showcases: Davis Memorial State Nature Preserve and the Arc’s Chalet Nivale Preserve.

 Davis Memorial is a 168-acre state nature preserve boasts over 20 state listed plants, including the state-endangered Walter’s violet, as well as many other spring wildflowers in a wide diversity of habitats.
 Because of the preserve’s weathered karst landscape, wetlands, and prairie-influenced forests, Davis Memorial has a high biodiversity count for wildflower species throughout the growing season.